renanfranca/renanfranca.github.io/_posts/2022-05-14-how-to-debug-jhipster-generator-with-vscode.md

 	<figcaption>VSCode run Debug</figcaption>

-7. My suggestion to be your first breakpoint.
-Open the file _cli\jhipster.js_ and put the breakpoint at the line 50:
+7. My suggestion for your first breakpoint.
+Open the file _cli\jhipster.js_ and put the breakpoint at line 50:

 	`if (preferLocal) {`

-8. If everything works and you got the execution stopped at the first breakpoint, I will recommended another one.
+8. If everything works and you got the execution stopped at the first breakpoint, I will recommend another one.
 Open file _cli\jdl.js_ and put the breakpoint at line 48:

 	logger.debug(`jdlFiles: ${toString(jdlFiles)}`);